BrenPatF/Sandbox/README.md

 :file_cabinet: :slot_machine: :question: :outbox_tray:

-The idea is that anyone with the pre-requisites should be able to reproduce my results within a few minutes of downloading the repo.
+The idea is that anyone with the prerequisites should be able to reproduce my results within a few minutes of downloading the repo.

-The installation scripts will create a common components schema, lib, and a separate schema for each problem, of which there are five at present.
-The sys and lib components are in the folder lib, with the problem-specific scripts in a separate folder for each one.
+The installation scripts will create a common components schema, lib, and a separate schema, with its own folder, for each problem, of which there are five at present.

 ## In this README...
 - [Subproject README and Blog Links](https://github.com/BrenPatF/Sandbox#subproject-readme-and-blog-links)